 How do I inform companies of my new name?

 Once you have legally changed names you need to start using your new name immediately and you must notify all organisations of your new name as soon as possible.
 Our customers typically need to notify 20 – 25 companies of their new names.
 Although not necessary, it’s a good idea to prioritise your photo ID (such as your state driver’s licence).

 You can request your state or territory legal name change application form as part of your kit.
 We also include information on how to complete the form and lodgement details.
 Our personalised kits provide comprehensive name change procedures plus ready to send forms, letters and emails for over 800 Australian companies.
 Simply sign, add the documents listed and send!
 Where any of your companies don’t allow name change in writing we provide full instructions.

 If a protection order has been made to protect you and/or your children from domestic violence you may lodge your application without having to meet birth state or residence requirements.

 What is a deed poll?

 Many Australians incorrectly refer to legal name change as a deed poll.
 Up until 1986, Australians wishing to change names would lodge a deed poll drafted by a solicitor to the Land Titles office.
-From 1986 legal name change has been managed by the Registrar of Births, Deaths and Marriages at a state level.
+Since 1986 legal name change has been managed by the Registrar of Births, Deaths and Marriages at a state level.
 Any adult or child wishing to change names can only do so by successfully lodging a legal name change application with their state BDM office.